benjamin-bk-krueger/kringle-web/docs/creators.md

 If the creator has linked an image, it will be displayed here as well.
 The *description* box below provides brief information about this creator.

-When you click on *All creators* you will get back to the creators overview.

 ![Creator Detail 1](./img/creators_detail.png)

+In the section below, you can access following actions:

+- The *list* symbol leads back to the creators overview

+Note: The same actions can be accessed via the *Actions* drop-down menu